Lucia's Blog: 2022

 3. Paul remained faithful to the work God had entrusted him to do and to his faith.

-4. Thus, Paul was confident he would receive his “crown of righteousness” from Jesus Himself when Christ returns (2 Timothy 1:12).
+4. Thus, Paul was confident that he would receive his “crown of righteousness” from Jesus when He should return (2 Timothy 1:12).

 5. This is Judgment Day (2 Peter 3:13).